dmitrii-eremin/passion-ts/docs/passion/resource.md

 # IResource — Resource Management API Reference

 The `IResource` interface provides a simple, type-safe, and efficient way to load and manage game assets in Passion.
-It is responsible for loading images and sounds, assigning them unique indices, and making them available for use throughout your game.
+It is responsible for loading images, sounds, fonts, and canvases, assigning them unique indices, and making them available for use throughout your game.
 This subsystem abstracts away the details of asset management, allowing you to focus on game logic and creativity.

 ---